akda5id/lunch_sheets/README.md

 ### To Do:
 * Expose a way to update Accounts (for name changes and such).
 * Better error handling and edge case detection.
 It's working for me now, but I expect to find places where it breaks as I use it more, and hear about many more as other people start using it.
-* What should I do with transactions that are deleted?
-I'm thinking hide them, but leave them in the sheet.
-* Check for deleted transactions other than ones that were pending?
 * Implement the rest of the planned features :)

 ### Security and Privacy Notes: